ditopcu/tbd2024/README.md

-# tbd2024
-Resources related to the my presentation
+Resources related to my presentation